The-Marcy-Lab-School/8-2-0-assignment/README.md

 );
 ```

-The original insert query then adds 8 books to the table.
-Now, one of the practice questions is also an `INSERT` query, so please no peaking until you try it yourself.
-But anyway, this is what `knex` would return if you queried for all the books after than initial `INSERT`:
+This table is created by the file `starter-queries.js` which also inserts 8 books to the table.

+> ⚠️ One of the practice questions is also an `INSERT` query, so please no peaking until you try it yourself.

+This is what `knex` would return if you queried for all the books after than initial `INSERT`:

 ```js
 [